FdSc Equine Management

 Work placement

-You will complete a 10-week period of work experience, usually during the summer between your first and second year, to gain further training and experience in the equestrian sector.
+You will complete a 30 day period of work experience, usually during the summer between your first and second year, to gain further training and experience in the equestrian sector.
 Not only could you find yourself working for prestigious businesses but you will also develop your confidence and gain industry contacts for when you graduate.

 Course content